SAT Summer Camp 2021

 We organize a range of elective enrichment opportunities to satisfy students’ creative and intellectual ambitions.
 Popular activities include:

 - Entrepreneurship + innovation nights with local start-ups

 - Painting lessons at the Museum of Fine Arts and open studio tours

 - Computer programming and coding workshops at Microsoft

-The Cogito SAT Camp & College Prep Program offers a full program of college visits in which groups of students travel with program staff to attend admissions information sessions and college tours of Brown University, Boston University, Harvard University, Massachusetts Institute of Technology (MIT), and Tufts University.
+The Cogito SAT Summer Camp & College Prep Program offers a full program of college visits in which groups of students travel with program staff to attend admissions information sessions and college tours of Brown University, Boston University, Harvard University, Massachusetts Institute of Technology (MIT), Tufts University, Columbia University and New York University.